 Let’s look at some best practices when structuring a call center.

-How to structure a call center
+How to Structure a Call Center

 The starting point of any call center strategy must be your people.
 And while we don’t like the term hierarchy, a defined structure provides the backbone of any call center.

-Typical roles within a call center include:
+Typical roles in a call center

 As staff progress in their career, their development becomes crucial to the success of your call center.
 Make sure you factor individual career progression into your call center strategy.